 The EU's strategy is full of claims about ethical AI, human-centric approaches and stringent regulations.
 The proposed Artificial Intelligence Act aims to create a legal framework for AI, focusing on risk management and transparency.
 The EU's focus on ethics and regulation is more talk than action, however.
-Critics argue that the regulatory framework will stifle innovation and put European companies at a disadvantage, compared to less regulated markets like the US and China.
-There are also concerns about the slow pace of implementation and the complexity of compliance.
+Critics argue that the regulatory framework will stifle innovation and put European pioneer in AI research, with significant investments through the Pan-Canadian Artificial Intelligence Strategy.
+The Canadian Institute for Advanced Research plays a key role in funding AI research.
+Canada's AI strategy focuses on research excellence, talent development and commercialisation.
+The country has also established the Global Partnership on AI to promote 'responsible AI development'.